playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 ---
 {
   title: "Shared Component Logic",
   description: "Components provide a great way to share layout, styling, and logic between multiple parts of your app.
 But what about times you only need to share logic in React, Angular, and Vue?",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 13,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---